kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/1-introduction/_index.md

 # Introduction

-Welcome to automated unit testing basics course.
+In this chapter, let's see what is automated unit testing, why we need them, what are the qualities of good unit tests and what are the other types of tests we have.

-In this chapter lets see what is automated unit testing, why we need them and how it is different from other type of tests.
-We will also look at different types of code that we generally see in any application.
-And finally take a brief look at two major approaches when it comes to writing unit tests.
+Finally, we will look at different implementation types of the code that we generally see in any application.